westernfrog/weather.py/README.md

 |    `prep`    | Returns only the precipitation data for an area.                          |
 |    `coord`   | Returns coordinates for an area.                                          |

+## OpenWeather API
+<a href="https://openweathermap.org/api">OpenWeather</a> offers access to current weather data for any location on Earth including over 200,000 cities!
+They collect and process weather data from different sources such as global and local weather models, satellites, radars and a vast network of weather stations.
+Data is available in `JSON`, `XML`, or `HTML` format.

+**Weather Bot** also uses OpenWeather api to get these weather data.

+### How to get started
+First of all, you need to subscribe to one of their plans.
+There are both free and paid plans.
+The plan that this bot uses is a free one, here is a <a href="https://openweathermap.org/price">link</a> for that plan.

+**My plan description:**
+- Hourly forecast: `unavailable`
+- Daily forecast:`unavailable`
+- Calls per minute: `60`
+- 3 hour forecast: `5 days`

+After choosing a plan get your own `API KEYS` and paste to the `weather.py` file where